VeriGOOD-ML/public/genesys/README.md

 Compiled output will be stored in the `genesys/benchmarks/compilation_output/` directory.

 ### Step 5: Simulate a benchmark using GeneSys
 After compiling the benchmark, you can run a software simulation of the benchmark.
-The directory `genesys/simulation/` contains the source code of the simulator
+The directory `genesys/simulation/` contains the source code of the simulator.

 #### Simulator Inputs
 For a DNN benchmark, the simulator takes two files as input:

-(1): a .json file containing the GeneSys hardware parameterization.
+(1): a .json file containing the GeneSys hardware parameterization;
 (2): a .json file containing the compiler output generated at the specified hardware configuration.

-Examples of the hardware .json file format are in `genesys/simulation/Hardware_Json_Inference/` and `genesys/simulation/Hardware_Json_Training/` directories.
-Examples of the compiler output .json file format are in `genesys/simulation/Compiler_Output_Inference/` and `genesys/simulation/Compiler_Output_Training/` directories.
+Examples of the hardware .json file format can be found in `genesys/simulation/Hardware_Json_Inference/` and `genesys/simulation/Hardware_Json_Training/` directories.
+Examples of the compiler output .json file format can be found in `genesys/simulation/Compiler_Output_Inference/` and `genesys/simulation/Compiler_Output_Training/` directories.

 #### Simulator Outputs
 (1): a .csv file containing the layer-wise breakdown of the performance statistics of a benchmark DNN (stored in the working directory).